GeezerHiker

 Finding Faults

-Filed under: Geology, Hiking, Mining, North Cascades, Twin Sisters — geezerwriter @ 8:02 pm
+Filed under: Geology, Hiking, Mining, North Cascades — Tags: — geezerwriter @ 8:02 pm

 Yellow Aster Butte is arguably the most geologically interesting hike in the Mount Baker area (and that is saying something!).
 In the course of less than four miles, you walk on remnants of at least three different tectonic plates, or terranes.
 Some may have broken off from other continents, others might be oceanic island arcs (like Hawaii), but wherever they came from, continental drift has piled them up on the western edge of North America long ago.
 Now they are all scrunched together, eroded over time, and form the the western portion of the North Cascades.